“The Green Box” Raised Garden Bed Kits | Precast Concrete Post & Wall System for Raised Gardens

 - String or Yarn

-- Bucket for water to activate cement
+- Bucket for water to activate the cement

 Building Your Own Concrete “Green Box” Garden!

-Begin by picking a location where there is good exposure to the sun to warm the beds, which allows more plant diversity and extends the growing season.
+Begin by picking a location where there is a good exposure to the sun to warm the beds, which allows more plant diversity and extends the growing season.
 Plants can be spaced closely together, so yields go up, water-use efficiency is maximized, and weeds are crowded out.
 After finding the perfect location begin laying out the area you want the raised gardens.

 To prepare the site, get rid of turf and weeds.
 Outline the bed dimensions on the ground with a line or string and then dig along the outline.
 Dig deep enough to bury panels about an inch or two.
 Raised beds are designed so water trickles down, eliminating most of the problem of poor drainage.

 Adding a layer of coarse stone or pea gravel in the excavation or you can also install perforated drainage pipes in trenches under or around the bed, or just drill weep holes at the base of the sides.
-Likewise, if there is no turf between your beds, put down some landscape fabric and cover it with pavers or a layer of gravel to improve drainage after running out in the rain for a fresh bell pepper, you’ll appreciate the mud-free shoes.
-Doing this will add much needed oxygen to the roots.
+Likewise, if there is no turf between your beds, put down some landscape fabric and cover it with pavers or a layer of gravel to improve drainage after running out in the rain for fresh bell pepper, you’ll appreciate the mud-free shoes.
+Doing this will add much-needed oxygen to the roots.

 Next, level the earth or gravel layer at the bottom of the bed, then put down a layer of weed-suppressing landscape fabric that extends to the outer edge of The Green Box precast concrete walls.
 Now is also the time to think about pest control.
-The rich soil in a raised bed has worms and other delicacies that attract moles and gophers and moles relish young vegetable roots.
-To keep out burrowing pests I always recommend a bottom layer of hardware cloth of a steel or galvanized metal.
+The rich soil in a raised bed has worms and other delicacies that attract moles and gophers and moles to relish young vegetable roots.
+To keep out burrowing pests I always recommend a bottom layer of hardware cloth of steel or galvanized metal.

 Build each wall and post separately paying attention to their alignment.
 The precast concrete posts help hold the bed into place but can also reduce the outward pressure that a full bed exerts on the frame, which can dislodge the panel sections after a single season.
-Placing them into concrete will hold them stable for many years.
-Place caps on with a concrete epoxy caulking.
+Placing them into the concrete will hold them stable for many years.
+Place caps on with concrete epoxy caulking.
 Post caps add a finishing touch and it provides a handy place to set down gardening tools while working or a seat to admire the fruits of your labor.